raymercontreras/raymercontreras/README.md

 ### Hi there, I'm Raymer Contreras.
-I'm studying to becaome a "self-taught" developer.
+I'm studying to become a "self-taught" developer.

 <!--
 **raymercontreras/raymercontreras** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.